kundai-t/NetClient-Server-/README.md

 # Projects-
-Some of the projects I performed in my coding journey
+Some of the projects I performed in my coding journey at University